warmcat/gitohashi/README.md

 asset|function
 ---|---
-inconsolata.ttf|Web font for nice monospaced content jg2.js|The clientside part of libjsongit2 that turns the JSON into HTML jg2.css|Helper CSS for formatting jg2.js output logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from)
+inconsolata.ttf|Web font for nice monospaced content jg2.js|The clientside part that turns the JSON into HTML jg2.css|Helper CSS for formatting jg2.js output logo.css|CSS SVG Image included by the example template HTML gitohashi-custom.css|CSS overrides related to the custom HTML template (normally served from wherever the HTML template is served from)